bric3/bric3.github.io/_posts/2020-03-12-building-corretto.md

 * `...`

-I'm not sure yet how to use the build command within IntelliJ IDEA yet, so modifications were not added to the jdk here `corretto-11/src/build/macosx-x86_64-normal-server-release/jdk`.
+I'm not sure yet how to use the build command within IntelliJ IDEA yet, and my modifications were not being compiled to the jdk build at `corretto-11/src/build/macosx-x86_64-normal-server-release/jdk`.

 But if we are not generating the images, which is what we want, there's this `make` target that is faster.